 Who needs the HPV vaccine?
 How many doses?
 What about side effects?
 Get answers to these questions and more.By Mayo Clinic Staff

 Most cervical cancers are associated with human papillomavirus (HPV), a sexually transmitted infection.
-Widespread immunization with the HPV vaccine could reduce the impact of cervical cancer worldwide.
+Widespread immunization with the HPV vaccine could reduce the impact of cervical cancer and other cancers caused by HPV worldwide.
 Here's what you need to know about the HPV vaccine.

 What does the HPV vaccine do?

 Various strains of HPV spread through sexual contact and are associated with most cases of cervical cancer.
-Three HPV vaccines have Food and Drug Administration (FDA) approval in the U.S. — Cervarix is for girls only, while Gardasil and Gardasil 9 can be used for both girls and boys.
-Gardasil 9 offers girls protection against more strains of HPV that can cause cervical cancer.
+Gardasil 9 is an HPV vaccine approved by the U.S. Food and Drug Administration and can be used for both girls and boys.

-All three vaccines can prevent most cases of cervical cancer if given before a girl or woman is exposed to the virus.
-In addition, all three vaccines can prevent vaginal and vulvar cancer in women, and Gardasil and Gardasil 9 can prevent genital warts and anal cancer in women and men.
+This vaccine can prevent most cases of cervical cancer if the vaccine is given before girls or women are exposed to the virus.
+This vaccine can also prevent vaginal and vulvar cancer.
+In addition, the vaccine can prevent genital warts, anal cancers, and mouth, throat, head and neck cancers in women and men.

 Who is the HPV vaccine for and when should it be given?

 The Centers for Disease Control and Prevention (CDC) recommends that the HPV vaccine be given to girls and boys between ages 11 and 12.
 It can be given as early as age 9.
 It's ideal for girls and boys to receive the vaccine before they have sexual contact and are exposed to HPV.
 Research has shown that receiving the vaccine at a young age isn't linked to an earlier start of sexual activity.